20 Best Businesses to Start With 5k 2025 | Venturz

 16. Childcare Business

-This venture can be both a heartwarming and lucrative business, especially for those passionate about child development and education.
+Starting a childcare business meets a growing need—parents need safe, reliable care when they work, and many are willing to pay for quality.
+It’s both a heartwarming and potentially lucrative business, especially for those passionate about child development and early education.

 17. Graphic Design Services